rust-lang/book/src/ch07-02-unrecoverable-errors-with-panic.md

 We attempt to access the hundredth element of our vector, but it only has three elements.
 In this situation, Rust will panic.
 Using `[]` is supposed to return a number.
 But if you pass it an invalid index, there's no number Rust could return here, it would be wrong.
+In this case, we've typed in a literal, so in theory, Rust could figure it out.
+But if our program was different, say, maybe reading the index from user input, it would not be possible to determine at compile time if the index was in bounds.
 So the only thing that we can do is terminate the program.

 Let's try to run it: